 You configure both replica seeding and replica mapping in the same replication job.
 For example, if a job includes 2 VMs, you can use seeding for one VM and map the other VM to an existing VM replica.

-If replica seeding is enabled in the job settings, all VMs in the job must be covered with seeding or mapping.
+If replica seeding or mapping is enabled in the job settings, all VMs in the job must be covered with seeding or mapping.
 If a VM is neither available in the seed, nor mapped to an existing VM replica, it will be skipped from processing.
 And, on the contrary, if the same VM is available in the seed and mapped to an existing replica, replication will be performed using replica mapping as mapping has precedence over seeding.